 In the area of program revenues, the bulk of the funding was from operating grants and contributions.
 The majority of that funding was categorical revenue from the state and federal governments.
-The increase in operating grants and contributions of \$0.9 million or 4.6% over fiscal year 2010 was the result of an increase in federal allocations.
+The decrease in operating grants and contributions of \$1.4 million or 7.4% under fiscal year 2011 was the result of a decrease in federal stimulus allocations.
 The majority of the charges for services revenue came from local lunch sales in the cafeterias (Schools' Food Services Fund).

 In the area of general revenue, the majority of the funding came from the Commonwealth in the form of state basic aid and local funding from the City and the County.
-There was a decrease of \$1.5 million or 1.4% under fiscal year 2010 as a result of decreased allocations from the Commonwealth, the City, and the County.
+There was a decrease of \$0.6 million or